-The time scale on which the sky brightness varies after the evening sunset and before the morning sunrise can be estimated from the plot3 in Fig. 14.
-Note that the time scale on the X-axes is in hours after sunset and before sunrise while while in P2PP3 the constraints sets must be specified in minutes after the end of the astronomical evening twilight (no constraint is applied to the morning twilight).
+The time scale on which the sky brightness varies after the evening sunset and before the morning sunrise can be estimated from the plot in Fig. 14.
+Note that the time scale on the X-axes is in hours after sunset and before sunrise while in P2 the constraints sets must be specified in minutes after the end of the astronomical evening twilight (no constraint is applied to the morning twilight).